gamemanual0/gm0/source/docs/getting-started-in-ftc/index.rst

 * All teams MUST bring the Consent and Release forms to every competition.
   Teams will not be allowed to compete if the forms are not signed.
 * The maximum **starting** size up the robot is an 18 inch cube.
+  Technically, the robot may not touch the sizing cube, which usually is not a perfect cube.
   The robot may expand after the match starts.
   This sizing limit has been in place since the start of FTC.
 * Starting in the 2018-2019 and continuing in 2019-2020 season,